GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

 * Unit Tests
   * Angular component tests to check that each component displays and builds correctly
   * Basic testing to check that brands page gets correct number of brands
+  * Basic testing to check that html element of each component
+  * Test to check if the function is called in .ts
+  * Test to check if the register form and login form work
+  * Test to check if the method is called from AuthService
 ### Cypress Tests
 Tests to verify that front-end and back-end successfuly share data with hard-coded values Everything done in endToEnd.cy.js